mightytribble/SillyTavern-rag-context-injector/README.md

 - Allows for flexible configuration of retrieval settings, including maximum results and maximum tokens.
 - Supports linking to a specific Connection Profile, so extension can be enabled by changing profiles.
 - Allows for custom system prompts and RAG queries with familiar macros you know and love.
+- Optionally allow the main model to also query the data store to build on the RAG model's results.

 ## Installation